 Common Murre (Uria aalge)

 Description: Common murres are recognizable by their football-shaped body, their white bellies, and their brownish-black heads and backs.
-These little birds are 15-17 inches (38-43 cm) in length and weigh about 2.2 pounds (about 998 grams).
-Similar to puffins and auks, relatives of this bird, common murres flap their wings to “fly” underwater as they swim and dive for fish to eat.
+These little birds are 38-43 cm tall and weigh about 1 kg.
+Similar to puffins and auks, common murres flap their wings to “fly” underwater as they swim and dive for fish to eat.
 Like many other birds at Haystack Rock, common murres live out on the open ocean for most of the year and only come back to the coastline to breed.

 Nesting: Unlike their relatives, the tufted puffin, common murre pairs do not lay their eggs in burrows or even in a nest, instead they lay their egg directly on cliff edges.
 Each pair lays just one egg and takes turns incubating it for 28 to 37 days.
 The murre chicks stay on the cliffs for an additional 15 to 25 days until they jump off the cliff edge and follow their parents to sea.
-It is believed that the murre chicks do not learn how to fly until they are 50 to 70 days old.
+It is believed that the murre chicks do not learn how to fly until they are 50 to 70 days old, spending their time swimming until then.

-Diet: Common murres can dive to depths of more than 150’ to forage for fish including herring, capelin, sand lance, and cod.
+Diet: Common murres can dive to depths of more than 45 m to forage for fish including herring, capelin, sand lance, and cod.
 Though they primarily eat fish, they will also eat squid, crustaceans, and marine worms.

 Tide Pool Tidbits: